wxwqhz/git-skills/readme.txt

-creating a new branch is really quick AND simple.
+Creating a new branch is really quick and simple!

 I love you!